A strong performance by Corey Crawford & great shootout helps the Blackhawks get two critical points

 GLENDALE, Ariz. – In a perfect world, a pair of early goals would have been all he needed to get the job done.
 But in a contest featuring a pair of teams fighting for Wild Card spots on the playoffs, aggressive offensive attacks made that very difficult.

 Corey Crawford faced quite a few shots in the Blackhawks’ first game after their All-Star break against the Coyotes on Saturday night at Gila River Arena, and stood up to almost all of them.
-But his counterpart, former teammate Antti Raanta, was also equal to a strong attack from his former team, forcing 65 minutes of hockey then another extra session.
+But his counterpart, former teammate Antti Raanta, was also equal to a strong offense from his former team, forcing 65 minutes of hockey then another extra session.

 But like he was most of the game, Crawford stood up to the Arizona attack, stopping both shots he faced in the shootout.
 Jonathan Toews and Patrick Kane converted on their chances to give the Blackhawks the 3-2 victory and the very important two points that come with them.